-A notary public applicant must meet the following eligibility requirements for an appointment:
+An applicant must meet the following eligibility requirements for appointment as a notary public:

 - Be at least 18 years old

-- Be a resident of or be employed within the Commonwealth
+- Be a citizen or permanent legal resident of the United States

 A notary public applicant will not be issued a notary public commission unless the applicant:

-- Has submitted an application on a form prescribed and furnished by the Secretary of the Commonwealth accompanied by the appropriate nonrefundable filing fee (see next section for more detailed information).
+- Has submitted an application on a form prescribed and furnished by the Secretary of the Commonwealth accompanied by the $42 nonrefundable filing fee

-- Has not made a material misstatement or omission of fact in the application.
+- Has not made a fraudulent, dishonest or deceitful misstatement or omission in the application

-- Has provided proof of completion of a three hour preapproved notary public course within six months preceding application.
-(Only if required.
-See "Mandatory Education Requirement" link below)
+Has provided proof of completion of a three-hour preapproved notary public course within six months preceding application

-- Has not had a prior notary public commission revoked by the Commonwealth or any other state during the five year period preceding the date of application.
+- Has not been denied a commission, refused to renew, revoked, suspended or otherwise had a notary commission disciplined by the Commonwealth or any other state

 The Secretary of the Commonwealth may, for good cause, reject any application subject to the right of notice, hearing and adjudication and the right of appeal.
-Lack of proof of completion of a three hour preapproved notary public course, where required, will result in outright rejection of an application without the right of appeal.
+Lack of proof of completion of a three-hour preapproved notary public course will result in outright rejection of an application without the right of appeal.

 The following persons are not eligible to hold the office of notary public: